suavecode/suavecode.github.io/develop.md

 [Git](https://en.wikipedia.org/wiki/Git_(software)) is an advanced distributed version control system.
 It is the core of the majority of current open source projects.
 Here are some instructions for installing git on your machine.<br>
 [linux](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git#Installing-on-Linux) , [mac](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git#Installing-on-Mac) , [windows](http://msysgit.github.io/) , [more info](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 There are several [GUI's](http://git-scm.com/downloads/guis) available to help manage the repository.
-On windows [TortoiseGit](https://code.google.com/p/tortoisegit/) is also useful one.
+On Windows [TortoiseGit](https://code.google.com/p/tortoisegit/) is a useful one.

 If you're going to install TortoiseGit on windows, when installing the git client (MsysGit), uncheck “Windows Explorer Integration”.
 And when installing TortoiseGit, select “Checkout as-is, Unix-style line endings”